Refined height pairing: Introduction

-Note that, besides the issue of subgroups of definition, \eqref{eq0} is finer than \eqref{eq01} inasmuch as it takes homologically trivial cycles on $B$ into account: this part of the story is studied in Subsection \ref{s5.1} in the case $d=1$, $B$ projective.
+Note that \eqref{eq0} is finer than \eqref{eq01} inasmuch as it takes homologically trivial cycles on $B$ into account.
+This extra structure is presumably arithmetically significant; it is studied in Subsection \ref{s5.1} in the case $d=1$, $B$ projective.

-To define the groups $CH^i(X)^{(0)}$ and the pairing \eqref{eq0}, the method is to reduce to a ``semi-stable'' case by using de Jong's theorems on alterations, especially \cite{dJ2}.
-Then we exploit Fulton's marvellous theory of Gysin maps from \cite[Ch.
-6 and 8]{fulton}.
+It may seem disturbing that \eqref{eq0} is essentially integral, while the classical height pairing is usually rational: this may be ``explained'' by \eqref{eq0.1} which is integral but takes values on the subgroup of finite index $\sA^0(B)\subseteq A(K)$.
+In this spirit, I show in Remark \ref{r5.1} a) that in the elliptic curve case mentioned above, $CH^1(X)^{[0]}$ contains $\sN^0(B)$ as a subgroup of finite index, where $\sN^0$ is the identity component of the Néron model of $X$.

 The \emph{raison d'être} of \cite{beilinson} and \cite{bloch} was to refine the conjectures of Tate on the orders of poles of zeta functions at integers \cite{tate}, by describing special values at these integers, when $K$ is a global field.
 Thus one might like to extend \eqref{eq0} to the case where $B$ is regular and flat over $\Z$.
 I consider this as beyond the scope of this article for two reasons: